 The AOC AG241QX price ranges from ~$310 to $350 which makes it one of the cheapest 1440p 144Hz gaming monitors.
-Add to that its extensive ergonomics and connectivity options as well as the plethora of gaming features including G-SYNC compatibility and wide VRR range, and you get a pretty sweet deal.
+Add to that its extensive ergonomics and connectivity options as well as the range of gaming features including G-SYNC compatibility and wide VRR range, and you get a pretty sweet deal.

-While some will find that a screen size of 24″ is big enough, those who want a bigger monitor can check out the 27″ model called the AOC AG271QX with all the same features.
+While some will find that a screen size of 24″ is big enough, those who want a larger monitor can check out the 27″ model called the AOC AG271QX with all the same features.
 It’s not officially G-SYNC compatible though, but it does provide a stable VRR performance without any issues.

 If you want a 27″ 1440p 144Hz 1ms gaming monitor, we recommend the Dell S2719DGF which overclocks to 155Hz and offers a better value for the price than the AG271QX.

 Note that for roughly the same amount of money, you can get a 1080p 240Hz gaming monitor instead for a better performance in competitive games.
 Visit our best gaming monitor buyer’s guide for more information and the best monitor deals.